 Following the Bank's settlement with the CFTC mentioned above, five separate putative class actions were filed in the Northern District of Illinois against Deutsche Bank AG and DBSI.
 The cases allege that Deutsche Bank and other unnamed entities participated in a scheme from January to December 2013 to spoof the market for Treasuries futures and options contracts and Eurodollar futures and options contracts.
 Plaintiffs filed a consolidated complaint on 13 November 2020.
 Deutsche Bank AG and DBSI filed a motion to dismiss on 15 January 2021; briefing on the motion to dismiss concluded on 16 April 2021.
 On 20 September 2021, the judge ordered supplemental briefing on the issues of standing and jurisdictional discovery.
 On 20 July 2022, the judge ordered limited jurisdictional discovery on the issue of standing.
-Jurisdictional discovery is ongoing, with the next status report due on or before 5 April 2023 has been substantially completed.
-Plaintiffs have until 14 July 2023 to file an amended complaint or to otherwise stand on the existing complaint.
+Jurisdictional discovery has been substantially completed.
+Plaintiffs filed an amended complaint on 14 July 2023 and then a further, second amended complaint on 23 August 2023.
+Deutsche Bank and DBSI filed a motion to dismiss on 12 September 2023.
+Plaintiffs' response is due by 13 November 2023, with Deutsche Bank and DBSI's reply due 13 December 2023.